-Where To Find Lavender In Provence
+Where to Find Lavender in Provence

-This museum is sister to the Château de Bois, a family farm set high in the village of Lagarde d’Apt, in Vaucluse dept, a little settlement with a population of perhaps thirty.
-Their farm can be found high in the Albion highlands at 1,100 metres altitude.
-It is positioned between the magnificent Luberons and Mont Ventoux, penned the Giant of Provence.
+This museum is sister to the Château de Bois, a family farm set high in the village of Lagarde d’Apt, in the Vaucluse dept. It’s a little settlement with a population of perhaps thirty.
+Their farm can be found high in the Albion highlands at 1,100 metres altitude, and it is positioned between the magnificent Luberons and Mont Ventoux, penned the Giant of Provence.

-The reason I was heading east from our base at Fontvieille towards Cavaillon was because I had researched the Plateau de Valensole and was taking a punt on there being some lavender remaining unharvested.
+The reason I was heading east from our base at Fontvieille towards Cavaillon was because I had researched the Plateau de Valensole, hoping to catch some late lavender remaining unharvested.
 I would suggest that you simply drive to that region at the right time of year and you will get what you are looking for.